Student Health & Wellness Center

 Medical Records and Prescriptions

 If your student has chronic medical problems, it is an excellent idea to have your primary health care provider send the health center a summary of their care, needed interventions, any restrictions on activity and medications used.
-If the problem involves a disability for which they will need accommodation in the classroom, you need to contact TLU's ADA Coordinator, Dr. Marlene Moriarity, as soon as possible.
+If the problem involves a disability for which they will need accommodation in the classroom, you need to contact TLU's ADA Coordinator, Dr. Marlene Rendon, as soon as possible.

 The TLU Health Services does not dispense prescription medications.
 There are several chain